 Explore the economic, social, legal, and ethical issues surrounding information in today’s society.

-To apply for a grant, write a two to three page description of how you plan to enhance a class with an information literacy component and send it to Lijuan Xu at Skillman Library.
-Include the name and number of the class that you are planning to enhance as well as the name of the librarian with whom you plan to collaborate.
-The deadline for spring 2025 will be December 16, 2024.
-Questions may be addressed to Lijuan Xu at xul@lafayette.edu or extension 5152.
+To apply, write a two to three page description of how you plan to incorporate information literacy and send it to Lijuan Xu.
+The deadline for spring 2026 will be December 18, 2025.
+Questions should be addressed to Lijuan Xu at xul@lafayette.edu.